Accelize/drm/doc/drm_library_installation.rst

     sudo yum install -y rpm-build

-Once dependencies are installed, simply run the previous section build and install commands but replace "`sudo make install`" by:
+Once dependencies are installed, simply run the following section:

 .. code-block:: bash

+    git clone https://github.com/Accelize/drmlib.git --recursive --depth 1
+    mkdir -p drmlib/build
+    cd drmlib/build

+    # The "-DPKG=ON" option is required to build the package
+    cmake -DPYTHON3=ON -DPKG=ON ..

+    make -j
     make package

 Packages will be generated in the `drmlib/build/packages` directory.